 The French parliamentary election has ended for a week, but the post-election is still a hot topic as France is the second largest economy in the European Union (EU), having an important position in this bloc.

-According to Marie Krpata, a researcher at the French Institute of International Relations, French President Emmanuel Macron has been a driving force in the EU regarding a number of topics, such as in 2017, when he made a number of proposals to help the EU move forward; had certain successes in the EU's industrial policy; established trade protection mechanisms, and actively coordinated defense policy at the continental level.
-In addition, there is the concept of "European self-determination", a concept proposed by the French President and accepted within the EU...
+According to Ms. Marie Krpata, a researcher at the French Institute of International Relations, French President Emmanuel Macron was a driving force in the EU regarding a number of topics, such as in 2017, making a number of proposals to help the EU move forward; having certain successes in the EU's industrial policy; establishing trade protection mechanisms, actively coordinating in defense policy at the continental level.
+In addition, there is the concept of "self-determination" of Europe, a concept proposed by the French President and accepted within the EU...

-In addition, in 2025, Germany will also have legislative elections, and in the near future there will be regional elections in the eastern states such as Brandenburg and Saxony in September 2024.
-Will the parties in the ruling coalition win, in the context that traditionally, voters in the eastern states of Germany all support extremist parties, far-right and far-left parties?
+In addition, in 2025, Germany will also have legislative elections, and first of all, there will be regional elections in the eastern states such as Brandenburg and Saxony in September 2024.
+Will the parties in the ruling coalition win, in the context that traditionally, voters in the eastern states of Germany all support extremist parties, far-right and far-left parties.

-As a result, both France and Germany are likely to be weakened, according to Ms. Krpata.
-This has a serious impact on the EU at a time when the bloc is facing important crossroads, deciding how to act in a world of increasingly acrimonious international relations; the EU is sandwiched between China and the United States, especially when former US President Donald Trump could return to the White House later this year.
+So, according to Ms. Krpata, both France and Germany are likely to be weakened.
+This has a serious impact on the EU at a time when the bloc is facing important crossroads, having to decide how to act in a world of increasingly fierce international relations; the EU is sandwiched between China and the US, especially when former US President Donald Trump could return to the White House later this year.

 MINH CHAU